Afcon: Burundi coach Olivier Niyungeko names final squad | Goal.com

 Afcon: Burundi coach Olivier Niyungeko names final squad

-Burundi oach Olivier Niyungeko has announced his final team list for the African Cup of Nations finals, scheduled to kick off in Egypt on June 21.
+Burundi coach Olivier Niyungeko has announced his final team list for the African Cup of Nations finals, scheduled to kick off in Egypt on June 21.

 Saido Berahino, whose contract was terminated by Stoke City last month was included in Niyungeko’s final 23-man list.